 DNA is loaded onto the proprietary Elysium chip and scanned to create a customer’s methylation profile.
 They analyze the profile and use it to assess a customer’s biological age.
 It should be noted that Elysium Health’s science can determine a biological age for different tissues in the body.
 The “overall” age provided in the Index report is an average of the various ages of different tissues.

 About six weeks after receiving the sample, customers will receive an email indicating that their results are ready.
-Results can be accessed through an online Elysium Health account.
-Index is intended to be taken regularly over time in order to assess how lifestyle changes continue to affect biological age.
+Results can be accessed through an online Elysium Health account with their Elysium Health login.
+Index is intended to be taken regularly over time in order to assess how lifestyle changes continue to affect biological age. c

 Review of Elysium Health Costs

 Basis and Matter dietary supplements.
 Each bottle contains 60 capsules, enough for 30 days.

 - 12 months prepaid: $480/bottle